gomorpheus/morpheus-docs/library/options/option_types.rst

     }
   }

-We also need to create an Option Type to house this Option List.
-This process will be very similar to creating the previous Option Type except that we need to set selectedGroup as the Dependent Field.
-Setting a dependent field on an Option Type will trigger it to reload each time a selection is made in the indicated option.
+We also need to create an Input to house this Option List.
+This process will be very similar to creating the previous Input except that we need to set selectedGroup as the Dependent Field.
+Setting a dependent field on an Input will trigger it to reload each time a selection is made in the indicated option.
 My configuration is as follows:

 - **NAME:** Parsed Cloud
 - **FIELD NAME:** parsedCloud